49 Molecular Mechanisms of Memory: Hippocampus

 One trial of inhibitory avoidance led to measurable LTP within the Schaffer collaterals, demonstrating that the behavioral learning corresponded to LTP during this task.
 Administration of an NMDA receptor blocker to the hippocampus prior to inhibitory avoidance training results in the animals being unable to learn that the dark chamber leads to a foot shock and inhibition of the corresponding LTP.

-Image of the inhibitory avoidance protocol and a graph of LTP following one trial of inhibitory avoidance.
-Details in caption and text.
+Inhibitory avoidance protocol and a graph of LTP following one trial of inhibitory avoidance.

 Figure 49.9.
 Inhibitory avoidance.
 In this task, rodents learn to associate an environment with an aversive experience, in this case a foot shock.
 In a two-chamber compartment, one side is light and one side is dark to distinguish the two compartments.
 When the animal is placed in the dark compartment it receives an electric foot shock.
 After just one trial with this protocol, the animal learns to avoid the dark chamber where it received the foot shock.
 One trial of inhibitory avoidance led to measurable LTP within the Schaffer collaterals, demonstrating that the behavioral learning corresponded to LTP during this task.
 ‘Inhibitory avoidance’ by Valerie Hedges is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC-BY-NC-SA) 4.0 International License.